 For athletes, there are multiple amino acids that play a role in recovery and the rebuilding of muscle tissue and trigger protein synthesis.
-Branch Chain Amino Acids (leucine (triggers muscle protein synthesis & growth hormone), isoleucine (muscle metabolism and blood sugar), valine (muscle protein synthesis), Lysine (building block of protein), and arginine (promotes blood movement to your muscles) as examples.
+Branch Chain Amino Acids such as leucine (triggers muscle protein synthesis & growth hormone), isoleucine (muscle metabolism and blood sugar), valine (muscle protein synthesis), Lysine (building block of protein), and arginine (promotes blood movement to your muscles) as examples.
 Pea protein is an excellent option for athletes as it is comparable to whey protein in lysine, arginine, and BCAA composition.

-Second, can your body digest those proteins?
+Can your body digest those proteins?

 Animal proteins are highly digestible by the human body.
 In fact, an animal ate plants (that have proteins) and digested those proteins into amino acids and the amino acids went into their blood and then into their muscles, milk, eggs etc. Ultimately, most of the animal proteins humans consume were derived from plants.
-A cow is vegan (grass-fed milk, corn feed steak).
-This is where pea protein is great as it is a highly digestible 98% of the amino acids within the protein reach your bloodstream.
+A cow is vegan (grass-fed milk, corn-fed steak).
+This is where pea protein is great as it is highly digestible — 98% of the amino acids within the protein reach your bloodstream.

 I have been #plantstrong for 5 years now.
 My weight and body fat is the same as it was when I was playing quarterback at UConn.
 I get plenty of protein and one of the ways is through eating PURIS Pea Protein.
-Follow my journey at @TylerLorenzen
+Follow my journey at @TylerLorenzen.